Antonio Bernardo (academic administrator): Gordon Klein Controversy

 The controversy was widely shared online with several groups supporting Klein, others demanding his resignation.

 Klein was eventually reinstated as a UCLA instructor.
 The UCLA Senate Committee on Academic Freedom upheld his rights to express his views on his grading policy and to deny requests such as the one put forward by Giovanny.

-UCLA's Discrimination Prevention Office formally exonerated Klein of any wrongdoing on July 22, 2020.
-Klein however claims that, due to this incident, most firms that had previously retained him as an expert witness have chosen to not further conduct business with him.
-He further claims that as a result he has lost almost all his non-teaching income which amounted to $1.9 million USD in the year 2019.
+UCLA's Discrimination Prevention Office formally exonerated Klein of wrongdoing on July 22, 2020.

+Klein however claims that, due to this incident, most firms that had previously retained him as an expert witness have chosen not to further conduct business with him.
+He further claims that as a result he lost almost all his non-teaching income, which amounted to $1.9 million in 2019.

-On September 27, 2021 Klein sued Bernardo and the Regents of the University of California.
+On September 27, 2021, Klein sued Bernardo and the Regents of the University of California.
 The lawsuit alleges that UCLA violated his right to privacy, breached his employment contract, and that Bernardo's behavior amounted to retaliatory discrimination.
 It is also alleged that the university published misleading or incorrect private information about Klein.
 Klein is seeking $22 million in damages for lost income and emotional distress.
 Trial commenced on June 30, 2025.